 How much does a Head Nurse make in the United States?
 The average Head Nurse salary in the United States is $110,960 as of September 25, 2020, but the range typically falls between $100,967 and $122,104.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.

 Head Nurse plans and implements the overall nursing policies, procedures, and services for a unit.
 Maintains nursing staff by recruiting, selecting, orienting, and training clinical staff.
 Being a Head Nurse ensures that nurses are current in competencies, assessments, licensure, certifications, and other annual training.
 May provide direct patient care and is responsible for assessing, planning, and evaluating patients.
 Additionally, Head Nurse requires a bachelor's degree in nursing from an accredited school.
 Requires a valid state RN license.
-Must have clinical experience.
-Typically reports to top management.
+Typically reports to a top management.
 The Head Nurse manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
-1 to 3 years supervisory experience may be required.
-(Copyright 2020 Salary.com)
+To be a Head Nurse typically requires 5 years experience in the related area as an individual contributor.
+1 - 3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.
+(Copyright 2020 Salary.com)...
+View full job description

 RadNet, Inc., together with its subsidiaries, provides outpatient diagnostic imaging services in the United States.
 Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mammography, ultrasound, diagnostic radiology, fluoroscopy, and other related procedur...
 More